-• The cutoff 1.92 is derived using Wilks's theorem, which we will discuss in more detail when we develop likelihood ratio tests.

-• Note that

-$$1.92 = \frac{1.96^2}{2}$$

-.

-• Although the asymptotic justification of Wilks's theorem is the same limit that justifies the Fisher information standard errors, profile likelihood confidence intervals tend to work better than Fisher information confidence intervals when N is not so large-particularly when the log likelihood function is not close to quadratic near its maximum.
+- The cutoff 1.92 is derived using Wilks's theorem, which we will discuss in more detail when we develop likelihood ratio tests. - Note that $1.92 = \frac{1.96^2}{2}$. - The asymptotic justification of Wilks's theorem is the same limit that justifies the Fisher information standard errors. - \bullet Profile likelihood confidence intervals tend to work better than Fisher information confidence intervals when the log likelihood function is not close to quadratic near its maximum.
+This is more common when N is not large.